culturesofknowledge/emplaces/design/README.md

 Optionally, it will be possible, via tabs, to view a finite number (e.g. max.
 4) of historical, open-access geo-referenced and live-tiled maps of the place drawn from a provider such as https://www.davidrumsey.com or http://www.oldmapsonline.org or http://retromap.ru.
 Alternatively, one could substitute a single tile as a thumbnail for the historical map, and link this to the external historical map resource.

-## Historical Hierarchies

 ## Description

-This field will initially be (manually) populated with data from the Getty TGN and then revised as needed by users.

-An "info" link to a pop-up provides a means to explain the function sourcing for its data.

-## Bibliography

-## Related Resources

-## Linkbacks

-## Export

 **Priority:** Required

-**Source:** Generated
+**Source:** Additional metadata

-A means to manually export the current record (only) in a variety of formats, currently CSV, Excel, RDF-XML, GraphML, and GeoJSON.
+This field will initially be (semi?)-automatically populated with data from the Getty TGN and then further revised as needed by users/editors.

-## Share
+## Historical Hierarchies

-**Priority:** Required
+**Priority:** Required (form of implementation optional)

-**Source:** Generated
+**Source:** Additional metadata

-A means to share a link to the current record on social media.
+This section is best understood by looking at the draft interface mockup.

+Historical hierarchies show the historical administrative, ecclesiastical, judicial, and military hierarchies for both historical and current places.
+Initially, this will be limited to showing the period a certain relationship existed.
+For example, from an administrative/political perspective, the Silesian town of Opole fell under the Duchy of Opole from 1281-1521.
+In each part of the hierarchy (with the precise mode of display TBD) a user will also be able to view the period of existence of each place entity (e.g. the Bohemian Crown existed from 1348 to 1918).
+Together, a set of dated entities, linked in hierarchial order by a set of dated relations, forms one (from a possible four kinds of) hierarchy.
+In the case of ecclesiastical hierarchies, an additional row of tabs will be needed to show what kind of hierarchy (e.g. what confession) is being tracked.

+Several aspects of historical hierarchies remain to be discussed, including, for example, how to establish an editorial policy for what could often be subjective or uncertain start/end dates for a relation or an entity.

 ## Feedback